dangle124/ACM-Research-coding-challenge-23S/README.md

 The correlation is greater than 0 and smaller than 1.
 This means that there exists a relationship between the two and maybe closely linear.
 However, this may not be sufficient enough to prove my hypothesis because the value is not very close to 1, so I need further examination.

 #### b) Regression table
 I set temperature as the independent variable (x) and color as the dependent value (y).
-The regression table below shows all the statistic values needed to prove the hypothesis mentioned earlier.
+The regression table below shows all the statistical values needed to prove the hypothesis mentioned earlier.

 <img width="464" alt="image" src="https://user-images.githubusercontent.com/104542629/212596855-0ea30766-04a7-4621-817d-252c588cc2fa.png">

 Based on the values shown in the regression table, the linear regression equation is y = 0.0003x + 1.5512.
 We will use hypothesis testing to prove the coefficient of linear regression.

-Consider coefficient of temperature:
+Consider the hypothesis below:

     H0: coefficient of temperature = 0
     HA: coefficient of temperature ≠ 0